 Sharing the planet

-Biodiversity relies on maintaining the interdependent balance of organisms within ecosystems.
+Sustainability of ecosystems relies on maintaining the interdependent balance of organisms.

 An inquiry into:

-how human interaction with the environment can affect the balance of ecosystems
+- human impact on the balance of ecosystems